mballesteros-IEEE/mySlides/2019_04_04-Online_Professional_Development/README.md

 Speaker: Manuel Ballesteros
 Region 8 YP Team Member

-Conference in the same day with Javier Andrés Pérez - GMV Software Engineer also participated with talk "Agile methodology and microservices"
+Conference in the same day at Javier Andrés Pérez - GMV Software Engineer also participated with talk "Agile methodology and microservices"

 #Author